KS3/4 Curriculum Road Map: Chemistry

 We are working towards the goal where knowledge is carefully sequenced to reveal the interplay between substantive and disciplinary knowledge.
 To ensure that pupils not only know ‘the science’ they also know the evidence for it and can use this knowledge to work scientifically.

 The National Curriculum and AQA specifications guide our content, the sequencing of the topics and lessons within topics has been decided within the department and this is evolving as literature and research are incorporated into our planning.
-Subject specialists lead on the planning of individual lessons and these are then shared and edited to suit individual teacher and pupil needs.
+Subject specialists lead on the planning of individual lessons, and these are then shared and edited to suit individual teacher and pupil needs.

 Lessons are planned by subject specialists to avoid misconceptions and with tasks that promote good teaching and learning by providing opportunities for low stakes testing and a variety of AfL techniques including open ‘cold call’ questioning and effective consolidation techniques.

-All lessons in science begin with a ‘do now’ task, these can be a variety of activities designed to get pupils thinking about science.
-These are often recall activities such as ‘starter for 10’, ‘retrieval roulette’ or ‘fish, dog elephant’.
+All lessons in science begin with a ‘Do now’ task, these can be a variety of activities designed to get pupils thinking about science.
+These are most often recall activities such as ‘starter for 10’, ‘retrieval roulette’ or ‘fish, dog elephant’.
 All of these promote recall and retrieval and are an opportunity for interleaving.
 This frequent, low stakes retrieval practice encourages revision of content and allows misconceptions to be identified and definitions of tier 2 and 3 vocabulary and equations to be practiced.

 The science department teach scientific thinking and methods that are applicable to many areas of everyday life.
 This has been relevant during the last few years when understanding the science in the news has been of paramount importance.